Bears swept by Jayhawks in tight contest

-LAWRENCE, Kansas — It was a close one, but the Baylor baseball team suffered a second conference sweep on the road, falling, 5-4, to Kansas Sunday afternoon at Hoglund Ballpark.
+LAWRENCE, Kan. — It was a close one, but the Baylor baseball team suffered a second conference sweep on the road, falling, 5-4, to Kansas Sunday afternoon at Hoglund Ballpark.

 The Jayhawks (12-14 overall, 3-3) just outhit the Bears, 11-10, in a back-and-forth contest, taking the win with a solo home run in the eighth off the bat of catcher Jake English.
 Hambleton Oliver (2-3) took the loss for Baylor, closing out the final 1.2 innings and giving up the lone run on two hits and a walk.